ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/2-Install.md

 > If a copy has already been installed the game can be uninstalled, ini's deleted in User/Documents/My Games/Skyrim Special Edition, and then reinstalled like normal through steam

 ### 2.)
-Make sure the game has been ran at least once to the main menu to generate the required fresh ini's
+Make sure the game has been ran at least once to the main menu to generate the required fresh ini's and update all CC content through the Creations menu

 ### 3.)
 Launch your installed Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here